 When you want to convert your leads, you want to highlight your services or products further.
 This time, however, your content should be more data-driven.

 Even if your leads become your customer, the journey does not end there.
 You want them to be repeat customers; thus, you nurture them by creating content in the form of tutorials, support, services, and many more.
 Sending a follow-up email is also good practice, especially if you want to make another sale.

 Lead nurturing does not have to be stressful

 Lead nurturing, like parenthood, can be stressful.
 However, there are systems and processes that make both less stressful.
-For parenting, you need to train your children while for lead nurturing, having a CRM and automating your marketing solutions can maximize your efficiency and gain more customer insight.
+For parenting, you need to train your children while lead nurturing, having a CRM, and automating your marketing solutions can maximize your efficiency and gain more customer insight.